by Suzanne Shaw

 There are many advantages to working from home.
 You can usually dictate your own schedule and there are lots of ways in which you can dramatically lower your outgoings with regard to rent, transport, communications and even your working wardrobe.

-Still yearning to scratch that entrepreneurial itch?
-Here are my top tips for anyone considering starting a business from home.
+Still yearning for that lifestyle change?
+Here are my top tips for anyone considering starting a business/working from home.

 Adopt the right mind-set